data-dependent/osrs-guides/guide.md

 When our character is stalled, our client input and our turn is completely blocked.
 Our timers don't go off, our queue doesn't evaluate, we can't interact with anything, we can't move, and no client input is accepted.
 Stalls appear often during skilling, sometimes to block increased experience rates and sometimes to improve experience rates.

 There are of course immediate examples of unhelpful stalls.
 Agility obstacles stall our character while we cross them.
 This means that no amount of ingenuity will ever speed up crossing an obstacle, as we're blocked during crossing.
 Another example is picking up a box trap, which produces a three tick stall.
-Being stalled here means that a trap can be reset in at fewest three ticks.
-Since it's structurally not possible to lay a trap on the tick the stall ends, the actual best possible duration of a trap reset is four ticks, which can be achieved.
+Being stalled here means that a trap can be reset in at fewest three ticks, which is only possible if we can set up a box trap on the turn that our stall ends.
+However, this isn't possible, so the fastest a trap can be reset in practice is in four ticks.

 Another example where a stall slows us down but an understanding of mechanics saves us a tick compared to a naïve method is below, where our bank interface opens on the same tick that a stall ends.